BREAK FREE from debt by breaking free from the deep-seated desire for luxuries you cannot afford.

 In the meantime, I sent the largest payment each month to the smallest debt until it was completely paid off.
 I then took that amount and sent it to the next smallest debt until all the debts were paid.

-Not having savings is the number one cause for devastation in a family when an emergency type situation occurs.
+Not having savings is the number one cause for devastation when an emergency type situation occurs.
 Once you have knocked out some debt, then start putting some of that into savings.
-2% of your income is a good start (you gotta start somewhere).
+2% of your income is a good start (you have to start somewhere).

 Ten dollars a week adds up to $520 by the end of the year, and is much better in an emergency fund than $0.